 Depending on what you’re shipping and where to, it might take a while to load/unload the stuff.
 Drivers try to take this into account when estimating how long the freight takes to transit your shipment to the final destination.
 Still, it’s not always easy for them to give you a precise estimate, so just keep that in mind.

 To accommodate the transporter, try to make sure that the pick-up/delivery area is easily accessible.
 If the shipment requires additional personnel or machinery to load/unload, it’s up to you to provide it.
 Speeding up these procedures makes sure the shipment will get to where it needs to be quicker.

 Finally, “freight” is a kind of loosely defined category.
 If you’re moving dog crates or decking boards, there should be no special equipment required.
 (Not any that affect the shipping time, at least.)
 But if your shipment requires, say, heated tanks or pressurized gas canisters… there might be complications.

 Any rare piece of equipment that your shipment requires may not be immediately available.
 Whether you’re going through a broker or hiring a driver directly, these special requirements add to the waiting time.
 While waiting for the required gear to become available, you might pay extra to get moved up the cue, but there’s no guarantee this will work.

 Know what to expect

 Outlined above are just some of the factors that influence the shipping time.
-If you’ve been wondering “how long does freight take to ship”, this hopefully gives you an idea of what’s involved.
+If you’ve been wondering “how long does freight shipping?”, this hopefully gives you an idea of what’s involved.